dariushghasemi/kidneyInCHRIS/README.md

 ## 1. Picking the discovery Loci
+- We took 147 eGFR-associated loci identified by the CKDGen Consortium European ancestry GWAS meta-analysis in CKDGen (from Wuttke et al., Nat Genet 2019).
+One index SNP was available per locus in CKDGen.
+We then picked the proxy SNPs in the 1M bp region around the CKDGen index SNP with which were in strong LD (Rsq > 0.8) in the CHRIS study.
+We explain the replication process through GWAS in points 4 & 5.

 ## 2. Subtracting CHRIS from CKDGen
 - We were going to indipendentizing CKDGen results by subtracting CHRIS 5K from CKDGen Meta-GWAS on European ancestry.